mtn/hugo-sub/content/projects/projects.md

 +++

-Some of the personal projects I've worked on accompanied by descriptions (aka abbreviated versions of their README).
+Some of the personal projects I've worked on with accompanying descriptions.